PEKKIMORI/legacyquestionnaire/README.md

-# Minerva Identity Survey - Legacy Questionnaire
+# Minerva Vibe Check - Legacy Questionnaire

 A modern, interactive web application for conducting personality assessments.
 This application presents users with a series of questions across different ILO categories and provides personalized identity assessments.